 In Hip-Hop music and culture, the terms “Peace, God,” “Word Is Bond,” and “Cipher,” among others, all pepper the language of the participants and proponents within the culture.
-While the phrases and terms have flair, the sayings have origins that were established just as Hip-Hop was forming as a known entity.
+While the phrases and terms have flair, the sayings originated just as Hip-Hop was forming as a known entity.
 The Nation of Gods and Earths (NGE), also referred to as the Five Percent Nation of Islam, is the source of those and other popular phrases.

-The Nation of Gods and Earths has developed a connection with Hip-Hop culture that stretches far beyond the sharing of lingo.
+The Nation of Gods and Earths developed a connection with Hip-Hop culture that stretches far beyond the sharing of lingo.
 Labeled as the “Rastafarianism of Hip-Hop” because of the similarity to many Reggae artists embracing Rasta faith, several Hip-Hop artists have claimed ties to NGE culture.
-The most famous NGE Hip-Hop artist is Rakim Allah, who still remains as one of the most influential rappers ever.
-The “God MC” has many contemporaries such as Poor Righteous Teachers, King Sun, Lakim Shabazz, Busta Rhymes, Wu-Tang Clan, Jay Electronica and others, who have all delivered NGE ideology within their verses.
+Perhaps the most notable NGE Hip-Hop artist is Rakim (Allah), who remains one of the most influential rappers ever.
+The “God MC” has many contemporaries such as Poor Righteous Teachers, King Sun, Lakim Shabazz, Busta Rhymes, Wu-Tang Clan, Jay Electronica, and others, who have all delivered NGE ideology within their verses.

 “The Five Percent is built on the premise that 85% of the population lack ‘knowledge of self’ while 10% percent have this said knowledge & hide it from the larger group.”